 With components acting as the ingredients, schematics act as the recipe to mix them all together.

 The path toward creating and testing your very own electronic device will be greatly assisted by the technology available to you today.
-In PCB circuit design, software such as Altium Designer can give you a library of predefined components, a power source, a clean work surface, even a way to test out your schematics without soldering a thing.
+In PCB design, software such as Altium Designer can give you a library of predefined components, a power source, a clean work surface, even a way to test out your schematics without soldering a thing.

-Check out the latest and greatest software that can assist and ease your efforts or talk to an Altium expert today.
+Check out the latest and greatest software that can assist and ease your efforts or talk to an Altium Designer expert today.